barieom/job-os/status_report_1.md

 What challenges and issues were faced during the week?

 We struggled to understand some of the job APIs we could use to gather job data.
-Because of this (and other factors), Job-os will have users directly submit listings for the website.
+We initially reasoned that we could try to access the job information via JobX, an online job platform.
+However, after some attempts at locating an API for JobX, we were not able to find any.
+Because of this (and other factors), Job-os will have users directly submit listings for the website--similar to ratemyprofessors.

 What are the goals for next week?